Hello, and welcome to Royalty Exchange.

 HOW DO YOU VALUE ROYALTIES?

+Last 12 Months Earnings (LTM): This is how much the asset made in the last 12 months.
+Sales on Royalty Exchange are measured by the multiple over the LTM investors will pay to acquire the royalty available.
 When you determine how much you want to spend on an asset, we feel it’s helpful to determine at what multiple you’re comfortable spending rather than just the dollar amount.
 Higher quality assets often justify paying higher multiples.

 HOW CAN I INVEST IN ROYALTIES?

+As mentioned earlier, access to royalty transactions was limited to just a small group of industry insiders.
 We created the Royalty Exchange marketplace to provide access to royalty deals to investors like you.

+The Auction House is the original, flagship component of the marketplace.
 This is where we list assets with a starting price set by the seller.
 Once a listing gets a bid, the auction begins, and typically lasts for about three business days.

 Any registered investor can see the same details for each listing.
 But you need to be a verified investor to place a bid.
 Verification is a one-time process you can complete at any time.
 Once verified you can bid away.

 Once the auction ends, the highest bidder wins the auction.